-- 1) Heavy industrial uses that will generate noise, dust, odours, pollution or other impacts shall not be permitted within 100 metres of a sensitive land use. - Where development of new sensitive land uses is proposed within 100 metres of a heavy industrial use generating noise, dust, odours, pollution, or other impacts: - a) The Town shall require submission of a Land Use Compatibility Study prepared by a qualified professional that demonstrates that the proposed sensitive use will not experience undue negative impacts from the industrial use. - b) Where a Land Use Compatibility Study recommends mitigation measures, the Town may require proponents of development to enter into a Development Agreement to ensure that mitigation measures are applied.
+- Heavy industrial uses that will generate noise, dust, odours, pollution or other impacts shall not be permitted within 100 metres of a sensitive land use including residential uses, day care services, retirement residences, educational facilities, parks and other uses in which outdoor amenities and recreation spaces are provided. - 2) Where development of new sensitive land uses is proposed within 100 metres of a heavy industrial use generating noise, dust, odours, pollution, or other impacts: - a) The Town shall require submission of a Land Use Compatibility Study prepared by a qualified professional that demonstrates that the proposed sensitive use will not experience undue negative impacts from the industrial use. - b) Where a Land Use Compatibility Study recommends mitigation measures, the Town may require applicants of development to enter into a Development Agreement to ensure that mitigation measures are applied.